-Across the board, when it comes to earning points and miles, the easiest way to do so is through credit cards.
-For the right people, credit cards offer a way to increase your point balances quickly in order to get you on your way to travelling for (almost) free.
+When it comes to earning points and miles, one of the easiest ways to do so is through credit cards.
+As long as the products suit your circumstances, credit cards offer a way to increase your point balances quickly in order to get you on your way to travelling for (almost) free.
 There are some great cards out there, with exciting benefits available in the U.K. market, and here are my four personal favourites.

 Before making your choice at which to apply for, I strongly recommend checking out the full reviews of each of the cards below.
 And it’s also key to fully understand American Express’ new welcome bonus restrictions, which may influence your Amex strategy.
 But without further ado…